 Do antidepressants increase the risk of suicide?
 There are certainly people out there who are very vocal in insisting that they do.
 However, as is so often the case, the loudmouths don’t tend to be especially well informed.

 The FDA black box warning

 Since 2004, the U.S. Food and Drug Administration (FDA) has required a “black box label” (the most serious warning label they have) on antidepressants warning of an increased risk of suicidality in children and adolescents.
-The exact wording of the label can be found on the FDA site.

 The FDA makes these types of decisions after considering the recommendations of its expert advisory committees.
 In the case of this particular warning, 8 out of 23 members of the advisory committee recommended against the black box warning.

 This all came about after the FDA conducted a series of meta-analyses, which grouped together data from 372 clinical trials involving over 100,000 pediatric and adolescent participants.
 The number-crunching they did on all of the pooled data showed an increased risk of suicidality in participants receiving antidepressants compared to placebo.
 The rate of suicidal thinking was 4% in those that took antidepressants, and 2% in those that got a placebo; there were no suicide fatalities in those clinical trials.
 Various researchers have since raised concerns about the soundness of the FDA’s methodology in conducting the meta-analyses.